Global Learning Charter Public School

 Interact Club: A rotary-sponsored service club for young people.
 Students will have the opportunity to participate in a fun and meaningful service projects.
 Through interactive service activities, members learn the importance of: leadership skills and personal integrity, demonstrate helpfulness and respect for others, under the value of individual responsibility and hard work.
 Students will learn how to advance international understanding and good-will.
 The club is open to grades 5-12 and will meet on Thursdays.

-Middle School Band: Students meet in sectionals twice per week, flutes, clarinets and saxophones on Mondays and Wednesdays, trumpets, trombones, low brass and percussion on Wednesdays and Fridays.
+Middle School Band: Students meet in sectionals twice per week, flutes, clarinets and saxophones on Tuesdays and Thursdays, trumpets, trombones, low brass and percussion on Wednesdays and Fridays.

 Scrapbooking Club: This club will teach students the method for preserving personal and family history in the form of a scrapbook.
 It includes memorabilia, photographs, printed media and artwork.
 Scrapbooking is open to grades 5-12 and will meet on Wednesdays.